microsoft/xr-development-for-beginners/3-spatial-design/1-design-and-prototype/README.md

 This technique conveys both the overall flow of an experience at low fidelities and the aesthetic look and feel at high fidelities.
 Similar to prototyping understanding the fidelity needs of a storyboard is key to gathering the right feedback and avoid counter-productive discussions.

-A **low-fidelity storyboard** is utilized for quick discussions, especially when conveying high-level ideas.
+A **low fidelity storyboard** is utilized for quick discussions, especially when conveying high-level ideas.
 Such a storyboard can be as simple as stick-figure drawings and primitive shapes to denote virtual elements in a scene or the proximity of interactive components both physical and virtual.
 Furthermore, low-fidelity storyboards are executed with relative ease and requires low skill barrier.

 `<image>`

-A **high-fidelity storyboard** is used to bring in new stakeholder.
+A **high fidelity storyboard** is used to bring in new stakeholder.
 Such a storyboard combines insights from the bodystorming session with the proposed aesthetic direction.
 Furthermore, a high-fidelity storyboard requires an artist embedded within the team to capture difficult to describe scenarios.

 `<image>`